 “I was sent down to Morocco in February 1998 to work as a bike mechanic, and I’ve been back every single year since then,” he says.
 “I always say: Burgundy is my home and Morocco is my passion, it’s my baby,” he says.

-Drawing from his experience as a trip designer, a guide, a bike mechanic and, of course, a father of two, oenophile Olivier distills his passions into columns for The Slow Road.
+Drawing from his experience as a trip designer, a guide, a bike mechanic and, of course, a father of three, oenophile Olivier distills his passions into columns for The Slow Road.

 Years with B&R: 18

 Countries/Regions of Expertise: France and Morocco

 Countries lived in: Two—France and Morocco

 Dar Ahlam, La Maison des Rêves in Skoura, Morocco.

 Favourite bar/wine bar/watering hole in the world?

 Bistrot Bourguignon in Beaune, France.

 Favourite bottle of wine?